HarperDB/documentation/versioned_docs/version-4.6/foundations/core-concepts.md

 ## Extensions

-**Extensions** add features to your applications.
+**Extensions** enable features beyond the core of Harper.
+Generally, multiple Extensions combine to form useful Applications.
 Some common ones:
 - `graphqlSchema` for database and table definitions.
 - `@harperdb/nextjs` for Next.js integration.
 - `@harperdb/apollo` for an Apollo GraphQL backend.